 1 – The Blog

-The DocumentSnap Blog has been around since 2008 and has a lot (and I mean a lot) if information on going paperless.
-I post about two articles a week.
+The DocumentSnap Blog has been around since 2008 and has a lot (and I mean a lot) of information on going paperless.
 Here are some of the most popular posts of all time:

 - How I Manage My Life Without Paper